microsoft/live-share/docs/use/vscode.md

 ### Leave the collaboration session

 As a guest, you can leave the collaboration session without ending it for others by simply closing the VS Code window.
-If you'd prefer to keep the window open, press **Ctrl+Shift+P** or click on the session state status bar item and select the "End collaboration session" command.
+If you'd prefer to keep the window open, press **Ctrl+Shift+P / Cmd+Shift+P** or **click** on the session state status bar item and select the "End collaboration session" command.

 ![Share button](../media/vscode-leave-session.png)